Geolm/ToodeeSculpt/README.md

 ## Planned Dev

-* more primitives : arc, pie
+* more primitives : capsule
 * export to PNG, shadertoy shader
-* editor : multiple selection, copy/paste, zoom
+* editor : multiple selection, zoom
-* save/load

 ## How to build
 ### Prerequisite